UAE doctors warn of rising flu symptoms among children as weather changes

 Doctors pointed out that while parents often recognise these symptoms early, some children still go to school, which contributes to the virus spreading within school communities.

-“More than 50 per cent of the patients coming to our facility this month seem to have these (flu-like) symptoms.
-Mainly, patients visiting our facility are presenting themselves with cold, rhinitis, high- grade fever, body pain, and headache.
+Dr Jadeer Akkaparambil, Internal Medicine, Medcare Hospital Sharjah, said: “More than 50 per cent of the patients coming to our facility this month seem to have these (flu-like) symptoms.
+Mainly, patients visiting our facility are presenting themselves with cold, rhinitis, high-grade fever, body pain, and headache.
 Some patients also complain of gastrointestinal symptoms like vomiting, stomach upset, and diarrhea.
 The seasonal influenza primarily spreads from person to person.
 Influenza can also spread if a person touches a surface that is contaminated by an affected person.”

-He added: “The best way to prevent catching the influenza is by being vaccinated against the influenza by taking the annual flu vaccine.
+He added: “The best way to prevent catching influenza is by being vaccinated against it by taking the annual flu vaccine.
 Maintain hygiene at all times by using alcohol-based hand sanitizers and washing your hands with soap and water.”

 ALSO READ: